-Feeling the urban environment to be confining, he set up a home/studio in New Paltz, NY, in 1972 where he allowed the rural surroundings to seep into his works.
-In 2007, Crimi moved to the Taghkanic Hills of Columbia County and set up a large studio at tree-top level with sun and sky.
+Feeling the urban environment to be confining, Crimi set up a home and studio in New Paltz, NY, in 1972, where he allowed the rural surroundings seep into his works.
+In 2007, he relocated in a home/studio in the Taghkanic Hills of Columbia County.

-Since the late 1960s, he has exhibited his work in New York City and throughout the Mid-Hudson Valley and Berkshires.
-He has found that, even though galleries have come and gone, his impulse to paint has remained the same.
+Since the late 1960s, he has exhibited his work in New York City, throughout the Mid-Hudson Valley, and in the Berkshires.
+He has taught privately, as well as at the Woodstock School of Art.

 _______ • _______